-The Plant’s average daily needs are 550m^3/h, while it can operate at a maximum capacity of 800m^3/h.
+The Plant’s average daily needs are 550m3/h, while it can operate at a maximum capacity of 800m3/h.
 In order to meet the Plant’s needs the storage facilities have been constructed to hold up to three days of reserves.

-C. Project Pipeline
+Project Pipeline

 The Cuiabá Pipeline is being constructed under subcontracts among Superior and (i) with respect to the Brazilian Pipeline, Conduto Companhia Nacional de Dutos (“Conduto”) and Preussag Wasser & RohrTeknik GmbH, and (ii) with respect to the Bolivian Pipeline, Contudo and Bolinter International Pipeline Engineers, Ltda.
 The steel pipe was manufactured by Confab Industrial S.A.
-Delays in completion of the Cuiabá Pipeline results in liquidated damages being paid to the Cuiabá Project.
+Delays in completion of the Cuiabá Pipeline result in liquidated damages being paid to the Cuiabá Project.
 As with the Cuiabá I Power Plant, Superior is liable for liquidated damages in respect of delays in completion and failure of the pipeline to meet certain performance standards.
-Superior’s aggregate liability under the EPC Contract in respect of the Cuiabá Pipeline is $US85,000,000.
+Superior’s aggregate liability under the EPC Contract in respect of the Cuiabá Pipeline is US$85,000,000.

-Other Agreement
+O&M Agreements

 The Cuiabá I Power Plant is operated by EPE, with advisory services provided by Enron Cuiabá Services L.L.C. (“ECS”) pursuant to an O&M Advisory Services Agreement.
 This agreement provides for the payment of an advisory service fee of US$900,000 per year (escalated annually since October 1998 for US CPI) by EPE to ECS.
 It is anticipated that Enron will also be the operator of Cuiabá II and Cuiabá III.
 The O&M agreement for the Cuiabá Pipeline provides for services, including operation and maintenance, accounting (gas and financial) and regulatory, compliance and reporting.
 Transredes is the operator under the Bolivian Spur O&M agreement, and Transredes’s Brazilian subsidiary, Transredes do Brasil Ltda., is the operator under the Brazilian Spur O&M agreement.
 Transredes and its subsidiary receive aggregate O&M fees of US$400,000 annually (escalated for US CPI), plus an overhead allowance of US$525,000 (escalated for US CPI).